emilyychenn/portfolio/README.md

 # Hello, I'm Emily 👋

-Created from the Devfolio template by @RyanFitzgerald.
-Devfolio is a template built on GatsbyJS and styled with TailwindCSS.

 ## About Me
 - Second year student at the University of British Columbia
 - Studying Cellular, Anatomical and Physiological Sciences and Computer Science